Mário Lemos

-Mário Licinio Guerreiro Lemos is a Portuguese professional football coach and former player who played mostly as an attacking midfielder.
-He is currently the head coach of Liga 1 club Persijap Jepara.
+Mário Licinio Guerreiro Lemos is a Portuguese football coach and former player, currently with Liga 1 club Persijap Jepara.
+He played mostly as an attacking midfielder.

 On 21 October 2021, Lemos was given the role of interim head coach of the Bangladesh national team for the 2021 Four Nations Football Tournament held in Sri Lanka.
 After beating Maldives for the first time in 18 years, they were knocked out by Sri Lanka.